jenetic/covid19-kmer-index/README.md

 |Unique 20-mers|List of unique 20-mers containing mutation (20-mers that don't appear in any other mutation)|

 ## Credits
-This project was created by Jenny Lam, Riley Kong, and Andrew Hong, with guidance from HoJoon Lee.
+This was created by Jenny Lam, Riley Kong, and Andrew Hong, with guidance from HoJoon Lee.